benbusby/farside/README.md

 - `/`
   - The app home page, displaying all live instances for every service
-- `/ping`
-  - A passthrough "ping" to redis to ensure both app and redis are working
 - `/:service/*glob`
   - The main endpoint for redirecting a user to a working instance of a particular service with the specified path